BadgeUp/badgeup-sponge-client/docs/events.md

   * Ex: `dropitem:dispense:minecraft:gold_ingot`
  * `changeinventory:pickup:<item type>`: When picking up an item, the item's ID is appended to the key to allow you to easily keep track of item collection metrics on a per-item basis.
   * Ex: `changeinventory:pickup:minecraft:gold_ingot`
+ * `destructentity:death:<entity category>:<entity ID>`: When killing entities, their category ("player", "boss", "hostile", or "passive") as well as their ID (UUID for players, `minecraft:*` for all others) will be appended to the event key.
+  * Ex: `destructentity:death:passive:minecraft:chicken`

 ## Disabled Events